Spence-Kummer's trilogarithm functional equation and its underlying geometry

-The author would like to express deep gratitude to Hiroaki Nakamura for his warm encouragement, suggestions, and many pieces of advice.
-The author would also like to express my sincere thanks to Hiroyuki Ogawa for providing an environment in which the author can use Magma (computer algebra system), necessary for the computation of fundamental groups in Section 2, and for his helpful advice on Magma.
-This work was supported by JSPS KAKENHI Grant Numbers JP20J11018.
+The author would like to express deep gratitude to Hiroaki Nakamura for his warm encouragement, suggestions, and generous advice.
+The author would also like to express sincere thanks to Hiroyuki Ogawa for providing access to the computer algebra system Magma, which was necessary for the computation of the fundamental groups in Section 2, and for his helpful advice on using Magma.
+This work was supported by JSPS KAKENHI Grant Numbers JP20J11018, JP24K22840 and JP26K16966.